University of Scranton buildings and landmarks: Loyola Science Center

-The McDade Center for Literary and Performing Arts
+McDade Center for Literary and Performing Arts

 The McDade Center for Literary and Performing Arts was constructed in 1992 on the former site of the Lackawanna County Juvenile Center.
 Home to the university's English & Theatre department's classrooms, offices, labs, meeting spaces, and a black box studio theatre, the McDade Center also houses the 300-seat Royal Theater where the University Players stage their productions.
 The building's other features include a computer writing and instructions lab, a seminar room, a small screening room for film classes and an office for Esprit, the university's Review of Arts and Letters.
 Additionally, the building contains stained glass in the lobby and an engraved quotation above the main entrance.

 The building's exterior features "The Doorway to the Soul," a steel and wire sculpture by Pennsylvania artist Lisa Fedon.
 "The Doorway" consists of 18 framed images fabricated variously of steel plate, perforated steel, round steel bars and wire cloth which each represent experiences in the human journey towards truth while the grid itself represented a matrix of inner-connectedness.
 The individual panels within the grid are titled: The Thinker; Reaching Out To My Self; Natural and Curious Yearning of a Child; Eternal Bridge; Acceptance; A State of Calm, Peace, Knowing; Trials and Tribulation/The Ascent; The Void/God; The Writer; Father, Son, and Holy Spirit; Hope/Prayer; Christ; The Climb/The Worn Steps/The Invitation to Enter; The Written Word; Unconditional Love and Caring/Innocence of Children; The Self Exposed.
 The two external panels are: The Self Observing and The Only Begotten Son.

-At the dedication ceremony in 1993, the building was named in honor of the Hon.
-Joseph M. McDade because of "his continuous support of this area and of the university and its academic mission," Rev. Panuska noted.
+At the dedication ceremony in 1993, the building was named in honor of the Joseph M. McDade because of "his continuous support of this area and of the university and its academic mission," Rev. Panuska noted.